zaydaanjahangir/Agent-RIDR/README.md

 ## Recommended Usage

 1. Upload or open `ridr_combined_pipeline_and_evals_patched (1).ipynb` in Google Colab
+2. Add all the files from the data folder into a `/mnt/data/` folder
-2. Run the notebook cells from top to bottom
+3. Run the notebook cells from top to bottom
-3. Review the generated metrics, plots, and evaluation tables
+4. Review the generated metrics, plots, and evaluation tables

 ## Repository Notes